-Ashley Holland, Ph.D.Assistant Professor of Mathematics
+Ashley Holland, Ph.D.Associate Professor of Mathematics

 Dr. Holland joined the faculty of the Department of Science and Mathematics at Cedarville University in 2013.
 She enjoys probability and statistics, and she conducted her dissertation research in penalized spline estimation within the field of semiparametric econometrics.
 She also has experience in Stata, a statistics package.